kubernetes-sigs/alibaba-cloud-csi-driver/docs/disk-resizer.md

 Aliyun EBS support to expand size of disk, this feature will show how to resize ebs in kubernetes platform.

-*The CSI-Resizer is Alpha feature in k8s 1.14.*
+*The CSI-Resizer is Alpha feature in k8s 1.14, Beta feature in k8s 1.16+*

 ## Requirements

-* CSI resizer external runner (registry.cn-hangzhou.aliyuncs.com/acs/csi-resizer:v0.1.0).
+* CSI resizer external runner (registry.cn-hangzhou.aliyuncs.com/acs/csi-resizer).
 * Disk resizer plugin depends on csi-plugin (registry.cn-hangzhou.aliyuncs.com/acs/csi-plugin).
 * Service Accounts with required RBAC permissions.
-* Feature Gate Enable: ExpandCSIVolumes=true(kube-controller, kubelet), this is Alpha feature in kubernetes 1.14;
+* Feature Gate Enable: ExpandCSIVolumes=true(kube-controller, kubelet), this is Beta feature in kubernetes 1.16+;

 ### Feature Status
-Alpha
+Beta

 ## Compiling and Package
 Csi-resizer can be compiled in a form of a container.